joshmfrankel/joshmfrankel.github.io/_posts/2020/2020-04-22-configure-rspec-for-multiple-databases-with-database-cleaner-support.md

 database connections (`EXTERNAL_DATABASE_CONNECTIONS`).

-Next, we have a new method `#connect_to_available_databases` which takes the array and pushes the core (or default application) database onto the end of the array to ensure it it loaded last.
+Next, we have a new method `#connect_to_available_databases` which takes the array and concatenates the core (or default application) database onto the end of the array to ensure it it loaded last.

 We then establish_connection directly to ActiveRecord::Base like we've been doing.